Key Takeaways

 When Awareness Becomes Background Noise

 Your employees have seen it before.
 The same slide decks.
 The same phishing simulations.
-The same posters warning about suspicious emails.
-This has become predictable for many employees, leading to ignorance.
+The same posters are warning about suspicious emails.
+This has become so predictable for many employees that it has led to a lack of awareness.

 And predictability is dangerous.